dheerajkhatri/Critico/Readme.md

 to show the OVERALL and the ASPECT based rating given by the user to the corresponding soap.
 SOAP Page:

+Ordered sub-list
 1. SOAP page comprises of:
-a.
+   * a.
 SOAP Cover pic with the average OVERALL rating over it
-b.
+   * b.
 A dock of SOAP cast linked to their wiki pages or their websites
-c.
+   * c.
 A dock with seasons of the soap, each season's minimal description and each season's overall rating (if any)
-d.
+   * d.
 A dock with common reviews of the soap with a rating or likes to the respective review
-e.
+   * e.
 A dock displaying a review meter which shows the average ASPECT based reviews of the SOAP
-f.
+   * f.
 A dock with the gossips and links related to the soap.
-g.
+   * g.
 A dock with youtube thumbnails and links to the trailers of the SOAP Episodes

 2. All Season Page simply comprises of (c) with further detailing and SEASON BASED reviews of the SOAP.
 3. All Episode Page comprises of description of each episode of a particular season and